llogiq/mutagen/README.md

 ### How mutagen works

 Mutagen works as a procedural macro.
+This means two things:

+1. You'll need a nightly rust toolchain to compile the plugin.
-This means it only gets to see the code you mark up with the `#[mutate]` annotation, nothing more.
+2. it only gets to see the code you mark up with the `#[mutate]` annotation, nothing more.

 It also will only see the bare AST, no inferred types, no control flow or data flow, unless we analyse them ourselves.
 But not only that, we want to be *fast*.
 This means we want to avoid doing one compile run per mutation, so we try to bake in all mutations into the code once and select them at runtime via a mutation count.
 This means we must avoid mutations that break the code so it no longer compiles.

 This project is basically an experiment to see what mutations we can still apply under those constraints.